vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 catch-up meeting with work colleagues in the morning.
 This created scheduling challenges for exercise, so I decided to skip all exercises.

+## 2025-10-13: skipped all exercises due to scheduling challenges

+On Monday 2025-10-13, I skipped all exercises so I could do eggplant meal prep in the morning and efficiently multiplex the preparation and meal consumption with several work meetings.